Nikhil2800/-Responsive-Company-Member-Team-Page/README.md

 # -Responsive-Company-Member-Team-Page
 Company Member Team Page for a website.
 This page will showcase the members of the company's team, providing visitors with information about key individuals involved in the organization.
-I made this project using HTML5 and CSS3.
+I made this project by using HTML5 and CSS3.
 The task involves designing and implementing a responsive  The primary objective is to create a visually appealing and user-friendly layout that adapts seamlessly to various screen sizes and devices.